Joan of Arcadia: Theme song

-Osborne re-recorded the song specifically for the show.
-To fit the lyrics of the song, Joan first meets God as a teenage boy riding to school on the bus with her (although they don't actually speak to each other at the time).
+Osborne rerecorded the song specifically for the show.
+To fit its lyrics, Joan first meets God as a teenage boy riding to school on the bus with her.

 Production

 Development

-The idea for Joan of Arcadia took shape during Barbara Hall’s time as a producer on Chicago Hope in the mid-1990s and evolved while she was an executive producer on CBS drama Judging Amy.
+Joan of Arcadia took shape during Barbara Hall's time as a producer on Chicago Hope in the mid-1990s and evolved while she was an executive producer on CBS drama Judging Amy.
 Hall said "the concept meshed her fascination with Joan of Arc...her longtime interest in physics and metaphysics, and her desire to use drama and comedy to explore the existence of God in a 'scary, not benign universe.'"
 Hall added, "I started thinking, what would it look like if God tried to contact a teenager today?
 I made the decision that God would have to come to a teenage girl visually.
-Joan of Arc heard voices, but kids today aren’t going to hear voices because you’d have to get the iPods off their heads.”
+Joan of Arc heard voices, but kids today aren't going to hear voices because you'd have to get the iPods off their heads."

 When Hall pitched the series to CBS, she and executives agreed they were not looking to make another Touched by an Angel.
-Among the differences between the former show and Joan is that the character of Joan is not religious and "the show’s tone is grittier.”
+Among the differences between it and Joan is that Joan is not religious and "the show’s tone is grittier".

-CBS greenlit the show in 2002 "when public discourse about spirituality seemed more gentle: post-9/11 prayer services rather than heated debates over 'The Passion of the Christ.'"
+CBS greenlit the show in 2002 "when public discourse about spirituality seemed more gentle: post-9/11 prayer services rather than heated debates over 'The Passion of the Christ'".
 The acquisition was made as part of an effort by the network, which was known for its adult-skewing shows, to appeal to younger viewers.
 Hall developed the series with Hart Hanson and Jim Hayman, her Judging Amy production associates.